Natural0rder/mongodb-protobuf/README.md

 # Test conditions

 Avoid depending solely on tests conducted on your local machine.
 Instead, prioritize running the application in a virtual machine (VM) or a container with a network configuration that closely mirrors real-world conditions and is in proximity to your MongoDB cluster.

-If you use MongoDB Atlas, configure a Private Endpoint: https://www.mongodb.com/docs/atlas/security-configure-private-endpoints/
+If you are utilizing MongoDB Atlas, ensure to enhance your security measures by configuring a Private Endpoint.
+Refer to the MongoDB Atlas documentation on configuring Private Endpoints for detailed instructions: [MongoDB Atlas - Configure Private Endpoints](https://www.mongodb.com/docs/atlas/security-configure-private-endpoints/)

 To install dotnet on AWS EC2 (Amazon Linux):